-For most of us nowadays, the world is a fairly accessible place, cheap deals on flights and accommodation, thanks largely to online competition, as well as the massive growth in information available to anyone with an internet connection, means more of us are seeing more of the world than ever before.
+For most of us nowadays, the world is a fairly accessible place, cheap deals on flights and accommodation, thanks largely to online competition, as well as the massive growth in the information available to anyone with an internet connection, means more of us are seeing more of the world than ever before.
 As long as you have a job and can save a little money each month, you can fund that once-in-a-lifetime backpacking experience to South East Asia, India, South America, Africa… the list goes on!

-Unfortunately though, all good things must come to an end.
-You’ve had your fun, escaped the ‘real world’ for a year or two and now it’s time to get back to reality: build a career, buy a car, get married, buy a house, put babies in the house (Your own preferably.
+Unfortunately, though, all good things must come to an end.
+You’ve had your fun, escaped the ‘real world’ for a year or two and now it’s time to get back to reality: build a career, buy a car, get married, buy a house, but babies in the house (Your own preferably.
 Don’t steal babies!)
 So that’s it – work and invest and raise miniature versions of yourself and do all of the things that you’re supposed to do up until retirement age.
 If you’ve looked after your health then you can get straight back to having fun again.
 Go wild!
-Grow your own vegetables; play golf; join some kind of committee; maybe go on nudist holidays when nobody you know is looking.
+Grow your vegetables; play golf; join some kind of committee; maybe go on nudist holidays when nobody you know is looking.
 It’s gonna be crazy!

 But what if you don’t want to wait until the age of 65 to enjoy all these wonders that life has to offer?
-What if you want to join the naked-vegetable-golf-committee right now?!
+What if you want to join the naked-vegetable-golf committee right now?!
 Well, you know what, you can!

 There are many ways that you can fund a life of continuous travel and if you’re prepared to stay somewhere longer, actually build up savings as well!